-By law, both parents are obliged to share parental authority, but patriarchal tradition remains strong in Guatemala and women are expected to carry out nearly all-domestic chores.Certain legislation restricts married women’s rights: Article 255 of the Civil Code stipulates “when the husband and wife hold joint parental authority over minors, the husband must represent the minor and administer his or her property”.
+Under the Civil Code, spouses are to share household responsibilities and both parents are obliged to share parental authority, but gender roles and stereotypes remain entrenched in Guatemala and women are expected to carry out nearly all of the domestic chores.Certain legislation restricts married women’s rights: Article 255 of the Civil Code stipulates “when the husband and wife hold joint parental authority over minors, the husband must represent the minor and administer his or her property”.

-During Guatemala’s civil war prior to 1996, of the 200,000 estimated missing people, a quarter of them were women, and women’s human rights were seriously violated.Today, violence against women (especially sexual violence) is a continued long-term consequence of the civil war, to which is linked the culture of impunity, widespread poverty and social exclusion.
+During Guatemala’s civil war prior to 1996, a quarter of the 200,000 estimated missing people were women, and sexual violence was widely used as a war strategy.Today, violence against women (especially sexual violence) is a continued long-term consequence of the civil war, to which is linked the culture of impunity, widespread poverty and social exclusion.

 Abortion is only permitted in Guatemala to save a woman’s life.